katy-bradshaw/testbash-generativeAI/README.md

   - `npm install axios cheerio`
   - `npm install puppeteer fs`
   - `npm install axios dotenv`
+  - `npm install openai`
+- Navigate to the `scripts` folder to run the scripts
 - To scrape the website, run the script: `node scrapeEvents.js`
-- To generate an image based on the data scarped, run the script: `node generateImage.js`
+- To generate an image based on the data scraped, run the script: `node generateImage.js`

-Note: DALL-E doesn't currently have it's API exposed to the public, you need to pay for access but the script `generateDalleImage.js` is an example of what that could look like if you had access.
+Note: DALL-E doesn't currently have it's API exposed to the public, you need to pay for access to it's API key.

 ## Python Specific Imformation